 Recipient of the Getty Postdoctoral Fellowship and the Guggenheim Fellowship, among others, she was also a fellow at of the Institute for Advanced Study at Princeton, the Wissenshaftskolleg zu Berlin, the Radcliffe Institute of Advanced Study, and the Institut National d’Histoire de l’Art in Paris.

 Professor Lajer-Burcharth is the author of Necklines: The Art of Jacques-Louis David after the Terror (Yale University Press, 1999); Chardin Material (Sternberg Press, 2011); and The Painter’s Touch: Boucher, Chardin, Fragonard, (Princeton University Press, 2017).
 She has also coedited and contributed to Interiors and Interiority (with Beate Söntgen; De Gruyter, 2015; Painting Beyond Itself: the Medium in the Post-medium Condition (with Isabelle Graw; Sternberg Press, 2016); and Drawing: The Invention of A Modern Medium (with Elizabeth M. Rudy; Harvard Art Museums, 2017).
-The latter is a catalogue of an exhibition she has co-organized at the Harvard Art Museums with Elizabeth Rudy and the graduate and undergraduate students in the department.
+The latter is a catalogue of an exhibition she conceived and co-organized at the Harvard Art Museums and the graduate and undergraduate students in the department.
 (January-May 2017).
-Professor Lajer-Burcharth is currently working on a book project on drawing in the eighteenth century.
+Professor Lajer-Burcharth is currently working on a book project on drawing in the eighteenth century, and on another one on the question of color.

 Her essays include (for the full list and PDFs of selected articles, see Publications): "Pompadour's Touch: Difference in Representation," Representations 73 (Winter 2001); “The Self in Exile: David’s Portrait of Sièyes,” in Mark Ledbury, ed., David after David.
 Essays on the Later Work, Yale University Press, 2007; “Genre and Sex,” in Philip Conisbee, ed., Genre Painting in Eighteenth-Century France.
 The Volume, CASVA and National Gallery of Art Publications, Yale University Press, 2007; “Image Matters: The Case of Boucher,” in Elizabeth Cropper, ed.,Dialogues in Art History, Center of Advanced Study in Visual Arts, National Gallery, Washington, D.C., 2008; and "Chardin cruel," in René Démoris, Jacques Berchtold, Christophe Martin, eds.,Violence du rococo, Bordeaux: Presses Universitaires, 2011; “Drawing Time,” October 151 (Winter 2015); “The Stroller: Gabriel de Saint-Aubin’s Urban Drawing,” in Body Narratives: Motion and Emotion in the French Enlightenment, ed.
-Susanna Caviglia, (Brepols Publishers, 2017) .
+Susanna Caviglia, (Brepols Publishers, 2017); “Chardin’s Schoolmistress: Ethics of Pedagogy and Painting,” Afterall, June 2020.